How you can help a student as she supports a women's shelter

 "Most of them are for businesses in need, such as nursing homes and churches, because a lot of them are coming out and doing services again," Carolina said.

-Most of the money for supplies has come out of her own pocket but now she's asking the community for donations to help reach her goal.
+Most of the money for supplies has come out of her own pocket, but now she's asking the community for donations to help reach her goal.

 "After I make my 1,000 masks and I use all the money that is needed for those 1,000 masks, I am going to donate the leftover money to the New Love Center in Jersey Shore," added Carolina.